This post was updated August 30, 2021

 Once you define your significant results, you have a better chance of doing work that will move you toward what’s important in your life.
 However, you can’t focus only on your most important results, because there are always tasks that need to get done, even though they aren’t significant.
 There are also tasks we’d like to do, but aren’t really necessary.

+It’s important to identify these tasks that are necessary but not significant.
 We all do tasks that might not advance us toward our significant results, yet are necessary to maintain our relationships or our finances.

 There is a model called the Eisenhower Matrix.
 It splits tasks into 4 quadrants:

 - High Importance, low urgency

 - High Importance, high urgency

 The low importance, low urgency tasks are like monkeys on your back.
 You avoid them, but they weigh on your mind because you feel like you ‘should’ deal with them.